nodejs/node/test/README.md

 For a detailed guide on how to write tests in this directory, see [the guide on writing tests](../doc/guides/writing-tests.md).

-On how to run tests in this direcotry, see
+On how to run tests in this directory, see
 [the contributing guide](../CONTRIBUTING.md#step-5-test).

 ## Test Directories